-I. THE COURT SHOULD ADDRESS PERVASIVE CONFUSION OVER THE "TRUE THREATS" EXCEPTION TO THE FIRST AMENDMENT
+I. THE COURT SHOULD ADDRESS PERVASIVE CON-FUSION OVER THE "TRUE THREATS" EXCEPTION TO THE FIRST AMENDMENT

 "Congress shall make no law ... abridging the freedom of speech."
 U.S. Const. amend.
 I. At its fundamental level, the First Amendment prohibits the state from imprisoning people for the content of their speech.
-Yet courts are deeply divided over the scope of the judicially-recognized exception permitting prosecution for "true threats."
-Such confusion would be intolerable in any circumstance, but it is especially intolerable at this moment, as governments seeks to control and regulate new forms of online expression.
-Fresh guidance from this Court on the "true threats" exception is urgently required-and this case presents the perfect vehicle for providing it.
+Yet the courts are deeply divided over the scope of the judicially-recognized exception permitting prosecution for "true threats."
+Such confusion would be intolerable in any circumstance, but it is especially intolerable at this moment, as governments seek to control and regulate new forms of online expression.
+Fresh guidance from this Court on the "true threats" exception is urgently needed-and this case presents a good vehicle for providing such guidance.